Skip to main content

 Toggle shared / personal

 This endpoint flips the current state of your grant: personal becomes shared, shared becomes personal.
 It does not set an absolute value — the shared field in the request body is ignored.
+It only operates on your own grant, and requires agent-account manage access (shared grants are an admin-level concern).

 This call is not idempotent.
 Calling it twice flips the grant back to its original state.
 Check the shared field in the response to confirm the result.
 When toggling personal to shared, all other grantors’ grants for that (agent, server) pair are revoked — only one shared grant can exist.